 Searing the beef

 You can sear the beef if you like.
 To searing can help brown the roast on the outside.
 Some people believe this gives the roast a better flavor.
-I am not fully certain if it enhances the flavor, but it definitely make the beef look wonderful and brown.
+I am not fully certain if it enhances the flavor, but it definitely makes the beef look wonderful and brown.
 To sear the beef, I suggest using an iron skillet.
-I add some oil the the pan, a good tablespoon, I like to use an oil that has a high smoke point.
+I add some oil the pan, a good tablespoon, I like to use an oil that has a high smoke point.
 So something like canola, or your generic vegetable oil will be perfect.
-Fancy olive oil, tends to smoke at a lower temperature, so it isn't ideal in this use.
+Fancy olive oil tends to smoke at a lower temperature, so it isn't ideal in this use.
 Season the meat, and put it into the hot skillet with the hot oil.
 Let the meat rest there for a couple of minutes on each side.
 If you try to move the meat around initially, it will stick.
-It is counter intuitive, but wait, when the meat is brown it will let you pull it to flip it on the other side.
+It is counter-intuitive, but wait, when the meat is brown it will let you pull it to flip it on the other side.
 Continue this process until all sides are browned.
-This step is not necessary in this recipe.
+This step is not necessary for this recipe.

 Other optional steps